 Do you feel like your financial goals are too far out to reach?

-With a new year comes new opportunity to better manage your money so you can spend more time focusing on the things you love.
-However, it can be overwhelming to know where to start.
-That may not be the case, if you use the right approach.
+With a new year comes new opportunity to improve your finances so you can spend more time focusing on the things you love.
+But it can be difficult to know where to start.

-Here are 4 simple ways to reach your financial goals in 2019.
+Here are 4 simple ways to improve your finances and reach your financial goals in 2019.

 Many people get overwhelmed with the idea of making a budget, but it’s actually quite simple.
-Whether you want to buy a home or retire without debt, or improve your overall financial well-being, you’ll have a much better chance of reaching your goals if you create a plan of action and budget accordingly.
+Whether you want to buy a home, retire without debt, or improve your overall financial well-being, you’ll have a much better chance of reaching your goals if you create a plan of action and budget accordingly.

 Start by filling out your personal budget worksheet and see how much money is coming in and going out each month.
 By keeping a close eye on your expenses, you’ll be able to identify any spending leaks, make necessary adjustments to save more, and prioritize where your money goes each month.
-Healthy finances always start with a healthy budget is a great great first step to improving your finances.
+Making sure you have a healthy budget is a great great first step to improving your finances.

 Once you have a clear picture of where your finances stand, it’s time to fine-tune your budget so you spend less than you make.
 Make sure to cover necessities first and get rid of any expenses that don’t add much value to your life.
 That way you’ll have more to put towards your savings and financial goals.

-There are plenty of money-saving tips and pain-free ways to cut back.
+There are plenty of money-saving tips and pain-free ways to cut back and improve your finances.
 Perhaps you could dine out less, or reduce your energy costs, or even downsize to a smaller home.
 The savings can really add up over time and get you another step closer to your financial goals.

 If money is tight, there may not be much left over after you calculate your necessary monthly expenses and what you hope to save.
 But if you want to improve your finances, it’s crucial to set aside some funds to cover unforeseen situations.
 In fact, building an emergency fund is arguably the most immediate and critical of all savings objectives that will help you improve your finances.

 Life is unpredictable and no one knows when a layoff, major home repair, or medical emergency may come up.
 Depending on your situation, experts advise having at least six months’ worth of living expenses set aside in a savings account.
 Otherwise, you could end up resorting to credit cards when you’re in a bind, and that could quickly set you on a downward spiral.
 In the short-term, you can reduce–but not eliminate–your monthly savings goals while also trimming spending.

-Perhaps the best way to improve your finances is by freeing yourself from credit card debt can improve your life in just about every way.
+Perhaps the best way to improve your finances is by freeing yourself from credit card debt.
 Not only does it free up extra money in your budget, it could also help reduce your financial stress.
 There are many ways that you could get out of credit card debt depending on your current financial situation.